Email FacebookTwitterMenu burgerClose thin

 Irrevocable Trusts

-An irrevocable trust is a trust where the founder has no authority to make changes once it has been established.
-While they can contribute assets, the founder cannot withdraw or remove anything once it belongs to the trust.
+An irrevocable trust is a trust where the grantor has no authority to make changes once it has been established.
+While they can contribute assets, the grantor cannot withdraw or remove anything once it belongs to the trust.
 Nor can they amend its terms, trustees or beneficiaries.
 The trust is an independent legal entity once it has been created and it operates that way.

-As a result, the founder of an irrevocable trust does not have the independent authority to dissolve it.
+As a result, the grantor of an irrevocable trust does not have the independent authority to dissolve it.
 Instead, in most cases, an irrevocable trust can only be dissolved by court order.

 The details of dissolving an irrevocable trust differ widely between states and jurisdictions.
 However, typically you will need to get approval from the trust’s beneficiaries and potentially its trustees as well.
-(If you are a beneficiary, you will likely need approval from the trust’s founder if they still live, its trustees and all other beneficiaries.)
+(If you are a beneficiary, you will likely need approval from the trust’s grantor if they’re still alive, its trustees and all other beneficiaries.)
 If you have approval from all the relevant parties, you will then have to petition a court and state your reasons for dissolving the trust.

 Judges typically need a good reason to order a trust dissolved.
 For example, you can demonstrate that the trust’s terms have become illegal or impractical or that it’s no longer financially viable to operate.
 If the trust has a clearly stated purpose, you may be able to demonstrate that its terms no longer meet its purpose.
 If the trust is based on a specific relationship, such as a marriage, you may be able to demonstrate this relationship doesn’t exist anymore.